Medical expert of the article

 1 |

-Total score on the scale of assessment of stem reflexes = Sum of estimates for all indicators.
+Total score on the brainstem reflex assessment scale = Sum of scores for all indicators.
 The minimum score is 6, and the maximum is 12 points.
-The higher the score, the better the patient's condition.
+The higher the score on the scale, the better the patient's condition.

-The PB55 scale can be added to the Glasgow coma scale, then the combined scale will be called the coma scale of Glasgow-Pittsburgh.
+The PB55 scale can be added to the Glasgow Coma Scale, then the combined scale will be called the Glasgow-Pittsburgh Coma Scale.
 In this case, the total score will be 9-27 points.
 3.

-In 1982 r.
-Bom JD, developed and adapted the Glasgow-Liege scale (GLS), which is a combination of the Glasgow coma scale (GCS) with a quantitative evaluation of five brain stem reflections.
-The author showed that the motor reaction and stem reflexes are the most objective and prognostically significant for evaluation of cerebral functions after severe head injury.
+In 1982, Bom JD developed and adapted the Glasgow-Liege scale (GLS), which is a combination of the Glasgow Coma Scale (GCS) with a quantitative assessment of five brainstem reflexes.
+The author showed that the motor reaction and brainstem reflexes are the most objective and prognostically significant for assessing cerebral functions after severe TBI.

 Stem reflexes |